nhuynh2/iHear-FeedbackManager/README.md

 ## License
 This software is proprietary and confidential.
 Redistribution, modification, or use of any part of this software without explicit written permission from the copyright holder is strictly prohibited.

 Third-party libraries used in this project are licensed under their respective open-source licenses.
-See [License](LICENSES.txt) and [Notices](NOTICES.txt) for details.
+See [License](LICENSE.txt) and [Notices](NOTICES.txt) for details.

 ## Acknowledgements
 - Team Leader: PhuHoang177
 - Idea by: PhuHoang177
 - Design by: PhuHoang177
 - Database by: PhuHoang177 & nhuynh2
+- Contributors:
+- - Phu Hoang - PhuHoang177
+- - Ngan Huynh - nhuynh2
+- - Brenna Bentley - bbentley4
+- - Phil Marino - pmarino92